akashebaev-ux/flat_app/README.md

 # Acknowledgements

-I would like to thank:

-- The open-source developer community for sharing knowledge and educational resources.
-- Developers and contributors on platforms such as **Stack Overflow** for providing solutions and discussions that helped solve technical challenges.
-- Educational materials and programming documentation that supported the development of this project.
+I would like to express my sincere gratitude to **Mrs. Julia Konovalova**, an excellent mentor and teacher.
+Her professionalism and dedication are truly world-class.
+Her guidance and pivotal remarks provided valuable direction and made a significant difference in improving the quality of my work.